informalsystems/quint/doc/quint.md

 for the random number generator.
 This is useful for reproducibility of executions.

+**Option `--main`**.
+The name of the main module, which will be run as a state machine.
+By default, this name is extracted from the filename.

 **Option `--timeout`**.
 The optional parameter `--timeout` specifies the maximum time (in seconds) to spend on interpretation.
 Once the time limit has been reached, the execution stops and outputs whatever it has computed.

 **Option `--out`**.
 The optional parameter `--out` specifies the name of an output file.